mitthrawnuruodo/test-vite-ex-2024-09-06/README.md

 });
 ```

 Not making any configurations, yet.
-But note that if `vite.config.js` exists, it cannot be empty.
+But if `vite.config.js` exists, it cannot be empty.

 Start the development server with: